glenndehaan/unifi-voucher-site/README.md

 #### ESC/POS

-For network-enabled ESC/POS compatible printers, set the `PRINTER_TYPE` to `escpos` and provide the printer's IP address in the `PRINTER_IP` variable.
+For network-enabled ESC/POS compatible printers, provide the printer's IP address in the `PRINTERS` variable.
 Once configured, you can print vouchers directly to your network printer from the UniFi Voucher Site application.

 Just like with PDF printing, navigate to the voucher and click on the "Print" button.
 The application will send the print job directly to the ESC/POS printer over the network, ensuring quick and seamless voucher printing.
 Make sure your printer supports ESC/POS commands and is correctly configured to accept print jobs over the network.